teklynk/twitch_api_public/README.md

 **Example Requests:**

-Pagination is possibile with &after=cursor_value and &before=cursor_value You can get the cursor value from the first request.
+Pagination is possible with &after=cursor_value and &before=cursor_value You can get the cursor value from the first request.
 ```json
 "pagination": {